-We estimate that the net proceeds from our issuance and sale of 2,800,000 shares of our common stock in this offering will be approximately \$13.2 million, assuming an initial public offering price of \$5.50 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full to cover overallotments, if any, we estimate that our net proceeds will be approximately \$15.3 million.
+We estimate that the net proceeds from our issuance and sale of 3,000,000 shares of our common stock in this offering will be approximately \$15.7 million, based on the initial public offering price of \$6.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full to cover overallotments, if any, we estimate that our net proceeds will be approximately \$18.2 million.